AaronTraas/quoteservice/CODE_OF_CONDUCT.md

-# Contributor Code of Conduct for azadi-repeats
+# Contributor Code of Conduct for quoteservice

 ## Standards

-The azadi-repeats team requests the following from all contributors:
+The quoteservice team requests the following from all contributors:

 - Write good code